-Adults and kids alike will love making memories in Newquay.
+There are so many things to do in Newquay for all ages that both adults and kids will love making memories here.
 Discover the underwater walkway at Blue Reef Aquarium with its tanks of pufferfish, sharks and rays and experience the Madagascan Walkthrough at Newquay Zoo, home to lions, wildebeest and sloths.
 Visitors of all ages should head to the firm family favourite, Camel Creek Adventure Park, set in 111 acres of beautiful Cornish countryside where giant play areas, a 5-D cinema and adventure rides give children that fantastic holiday feeling.

 On rainy days you’ll be glad we told you all about Dairyland Farmworld.
 An all-weather attraction, it is a hive of activity, offering a nature trail, indoor play centre, milking parlour and an adventure park.
 Or book a ticket aboard the little blue and yellow Newquay Land Train which choo-choos visitors around the town.
 You can hop on and off at your leisure, stopping wherever you like as you go along!

 Ten minutes out of Newquay, the Cornwall Aviation Heritage Centre offers a fantastic collection of classic aircraft, a brilliant day out for the amateur pilot.
 Experience life in the cockpit and have a bite to eat in the charming vintage café afterwards.